Lesbian, gay and bisexual people

 HEIs can make a significant difference to the lives of their lesbian, gay and bisexual (LGB) staff and students by adopting a clear approach to LGB equality and providing appropriate support.

 The latest national statistics on sexual orientation data for staff and students in higher education can be found in our statistical reports.
-Note that the collection of sexual orientation data is not yet a mandatory return to HESA.
-ECU will support individual institutions with queries about data collection and disclosures, and continues to work closely with HESA.
-Further details can be found in our guidance on monitoring questions.
+Note that the national collection of sexual orientation data is not yet a mandatory return to HESA for either staff or students.
+This makes it challenging to assess national trends on issues such as student recruitment, attainment and progression, or representation in senior staff leadership roles.
+ECU therefore supports work to improve disclosure and return of this data.
+This includes supporting individual institutions with queries about data collection and disclosures, and continues to work closely with HESA.
+Further details can be found in our guidance on monitoring questions

 Please contact ECU’s Senior Policy Adviser with responsibility for sexual orientation, Jess Moody, to discuss policy guidance, consultancy, or contributions to events around LGB+ student and staff experiences.

 We hope that all LGBT+ staff and students feel welcome at our networks, conferences and events.
 If you have recommendations for how we can improve our events to make them more inclusive please contact us or let us know in event feedback forms.

 Advance HE is a proud ally of the independent LGBT+ Network of staff Networks .
 We encourage HEIs to support staff equality networks as a useful resource for staff support, and to encourage understanding between staff and senior leaders.

 The LGBTQinHE network is an international network (independent of Advance HE) which shares academic and practitioner discussion on LGBTQ inclusivity in higher education.
 An annual conference aims to bring practitioners together.
 For further details see their jiscmail or twitter (external links).